Carpentry3 - 4 years

 Carpenters are New Zealand’s builders – professional tradespeople using timber, concrete, steel and brick to construct buildings.

-What carpenters do
+What carpenters do?

 Qualified carpenters are New Zealand's builders.
-They work with materials such as timber, concrete, steel and brick to lay foundations, erect framing, fit out interiors and tonoa cladding to buildings.
-They build new houses, and complete renovations or small repairs.
-They might work on historic buildings, architecturally designed houses, hospitals or high rises.
+They work with materials such as timber, concrete, steel and brick to lay foundations, erect framing, fit out interiors and apply.

 Carpenters are required to be licensed in New Zealand – the industry demands a high level of professionalism.